 Let’s now see how these 8 trading rules look on a dead cat bounce chart:

 This is the 3-minute chart of Nokia from April 29, 2016.
-The image illustrates the steps of the dead cat bounce trading.
+The image illustrates how to trade the dead cat bounce pattern.

 - The image starts with a relatively strong bearish trend, which we have marked with the red arrow on the chart.